Touche pas à mon poste !: Fines and actions

-Far right support
+Far-right support

 Claire Sécail, a researcher at the French National Center for Scientific Research (CNRS) published a study showing that the program "massively" favored the far right during the 2022 French presidential election.
-As an example, Eric Zemmour, the far-right candidate who scored 7%, received 44% of the airtime on the show while Jean-Luc Mélenchon, the left-wing candidate who scored 21%, received only 1.
-2% of the airtime.
+As an example, Eric Zemmour, the far-right candidate who scored 7%, received 44% of the airtime on the show while Jean-Luc Mélenchon, the left-wing candidate who scored 21%, received only 1.2% of the airtime.
 The difference was not only in the airtime but also in the treatment accorded to the candidates, with far-right candidates all receiving privileged treatment while candidates from the left or Emmanuel Macron consistently receiving negative treatment.

 The French Senate has opened an inquiry upon Touche pas à mon poste ! among other news networks that tried to promote far-right views.

 Guests

 Usually, the show welcomes two guests.
 They are often journalists, singers, actors, hosts or humorists.

 Some political personalities have participated to the show, such as: Jean-Luc Mélenchon, Najat Vallaud-Belkacem, Jack Lang and David Douillet.

-The TV show has also welcomed international celebrities like Jermaine Jackson, Cher, James Blunt, Eva Longoria, David Guetta, Anastacia, Gary Dourdan, Conchita Wurst, Lenny Kravitz, Nicole Scherzinger, Vanessa Hudgens, Tokio Hotel, Seal, Sacha Baron Cohen, Julian Perretta and the comedians of Violetta.
+The TV show has also welcomed international celebrities like Jermaine Jackson, Cher, James Blunt, Eva Longoria, Anastacia, Gary Dourdan, Conchita Wurst, Lenny Kravitz, Nicole Scherzinger, Vanessa Hudgens, Tokio Hotel, Seal, Sacha Baron Cohen, Julian Perretta and the comedians of Violetta.

 American singer Cris Cab participated in a film clip in June with Tefa (who used to be TPMP's DJ).
 He appeared on the show in 2015 to sing his cover of "English Man in New York" live.
 Meanwhile, Canadian singer Justin Bieber, participated in a sequence where he was interviewed by Cyril Hanouna (Cyril gave Justin his jacket as a present but forgot his credit card in it; he later said that he really left it in the jacket and that it wasn't a joke).

 Audience

 On 22 April 2010, less than a month after its launch, TPMP had already garnered success for a show airing on a small TV channel like France 4, as 226,000 people were watching it regularly.

 In December 2012, the TV show was watched by 700,000 people regularly on D8.

 On 29 January 2016, 1,975,000 watched the TV program, the show's historic audience record.
-That day, Cyril and his team hosted Benabar and Pascal Demelon.
+That day, Cyril and his team hosted Bénabar and Pascal Demolon.